 If you discover that a bench warrant or arrest warrant has been issued against you or you missed a court date, the most important thing to do is take action immediately.
 If you don't, you'll have to worry constantly about the possibility of being arrested and taken to jail.
 Plus, matters can get worse in your criminal case.
 Below we'll review steps to avoid a bench or arrest warrant in the first place and what to do if one is issued.

-Courts can issue warrants for various reasons.
+Courts issue bench and arrest warrants for various reasons.

 Courts most commonly issue bench warrants for failing to appear in court (this applies to defendants and subpoenaed witnesses), violating probation, or failing to comply with a court order to pay a fine, complete community service, pay child support, or do some other act.
 The bench warrant directs law enforcement to take a person into custody and bring the person before the court to address the reason the warrant was issued.
 If you're picked up on a bench warrant, you could be held in jail until the court has a hearing on your case, or you could be required to post a high bond and pay court fees.